ebot/camera-man/README.md

 Setup
 -----

-1. ssh into your raspberry pu
+1. ssh into your raspberry pi
 2. Install [nvm](https://github.com/creationix/nvm)
 3. Install the latest node: nvm install 0.10.28
 4. Set it as the default: nvm alias default 0.10